naviat/ipToolkits/README.md

 - To get started with the IP Toolkit, clone this repository and follow the setup instructions provided in the [PREREQUISITES.md](./PREREQUISITES.md), [CICD.md](./CICD.md) and [README.md](./README.md) files.
 Ensure you have Terraform, helm, Docker and Kubernetes configured in your environment to deploy the service.
 - To run `docker-compose`, see the [INFRASTRUCTURE.md](./INFRASTRUCTURE.md) for more details.

+> [!IMPORTANT]
-> <span style="color: red;">**IMPORTANT**</span>  I'm using Apple Silicon Macbook (M1 Pro), that why this project will have some tweak to run it in ARM chip. </span>
+> I'm using an Apple Silicon Macbook (M1 Pro), that why this project will have some tweak to run it in ARM chip. </span>

 ## Contribution

 Contributions are welcome!
-If you have suggestions for new features, improvements, or find any issues, please open an issue or submit a pull request.
+If you have suggestions for new features, or improvements, or find any issues, please open an issue or submit a pull request.

 ## License